mdfleming3/mdfleming3.github.io/_posts/2020-07-29-streamline-your-content-marketing-strategy-with-the-three-stage-lifecycle.md

 #### Simplification

-Many popular content marketing lifecycles lack practical application, because they are either [too specific]( https://www.i-scoop.eu/wp-content/uploads/2014/01/Typical-elements-of-a-content-marketing-strategy-%E2%80%93-source-Media-Crush1.png) or [too vague] (https://www.smartinsights.com/wp-content/uploads/2013/01/contentstrategy.jpg).
+Many popular content marketing lifecycles lack practical application, because they are either [too specific]( https://www.i-scoop.eu/wp-content/uploads/2014/01/Typical-elements-of-a-content-marketing-strategy-%E2%80%93-source-Media-Crush1.png) or [too vague](https://www.smartinsights.com/wp-content/uploads/2013/01/contentstrategy.jpg).
 This causes strategies to inorganically try to mold to an incompatible template.
 This can lead to inefficiency and disorganization for a team.

 By fitting actions into just three universal stages, the process is defined and simplified.
 Furthermore, this allows projects to scale slowly instead of diving headfirst into the deep end.